slatedocs/slate/source/includes/_leveltracking.md

 1. Event labels are required and will be used to identify the type of event field in the Chartboost dashboard
 2. A sequential event field is used to track either 1) level data that is always increasing and can never decrease; or 2) numerical data developers need to segment based on whether a player is "higher" or "lower" than a certain number
-3. Optional event descriptions can be used to identify the level name ("Lunar Caverns," for example, as opposed to the event_label which defines the type of level event).
+3. Optional event descriptions can be used to identify specific level values.
+For example, if main_level==2, description might be "Lunar Caverns,", while main_level==3 might be "Lunar Landing".
+The event_label describes more generically the type of the event, such as "Level Reached".

 Of the five event types, three can be used specifically for sequential Level Tracking.
-These will accept integer-based level information (the player has gotten to level 3, 8, 17, etc.) which is always increasing and can never decrease, or any other numerical data you need to segment based on whether a player is "higher" or "lower" than a certain number.
+These will accept integer-based level values (the player has gotten to level 3, 8, 17, etc.) which is always increasing and can never decrease, or any other numerical data you need to segment based on whether a player is "higher" or "lower" than a certain number.

-**Note:** For sequential event types, Chartboost only records the player's first level event along with each subsequent level value increase.
-Sequential events with level values that are equal to or less than the player's current value are disregarded.
+**Note:** For sequential event types, Chartboost only records the player's first level event along with subsequent level value increases.
+Sequential events with level values that are equal to or less than the player's current value are discarded.

 ## Level Tracking Setup (for Third-Party Tracking Services)